-DIRECTS the Animals or Plants Committee, in consultation with the Secretariat, to undertake a regular review of the outcomes of the Review of Significant Trade by, for example, examining a sample of past species/country combinations to assess whether the desired result was achieved.
+DIRECTS the Animals or Plants Committee, in consultation with the Secretariat, to undertake a regular review of the outcomes of the Review of Significant Trade by, for example, examining a sample of past species/country combinations to assess whether implementation of Article IV paragraph 2 (a), 3 or 6 (a) was improved.
 The Animals or Plants Committee should consider the results of this review and revise the Review of Significant Trade process as necessary.
 In doing so, feedback should be obtained from range States (including their Scientific Authorities) who have been through the review process; and